Unibeautify/vscode/README.md

 We provide the option to set a path to a default configuration file, so whenever a project of yours has no, e.g. `.unibeautifyrc.yml`, the default configuration will be used as a fallback.

-To enable this, just add this to your VSCode Settings:
+To enable this, just add this to your [VSCode settings](https://code.visualstudio.com/docs/getstarted/settings#_default-settings):

 ```json
 "unibeautify.defaultConfig": "/path/to/your/.unibeautifyrc.yml",